STROKE IN CHILDREN

 Vasculitis: Systemic vasculitides (polyarteritis nodosa, Wegener’s granulomatosis, Churg-Strauss arteritis, temporal arteritis, and others) affect the CNS infrequently.
 The same is true of vasculitis developing in the background of lupus erythematosus and other systemic inflammatory and rheumatological diseases.
 Vasculitis may also be a component of bacterial, fungal, and viral infections of the CNS.
 Primary angiitis of the CNS (PACNS) involves the brain only and is defined as a condition causing neurological and psychiatric deficits with evidence of angiitis by imaging or biopsy, in absence of systemic vasculitis, collagen-vascular disease, or infection.

-Progressive angiography-negative PACNSis a chronic, progressive angiitis that affects proximal and distal vessels and causes AIS and inflammatory lesions.
+Progressive angiography-positive PACNS is a chronic, progressive angiitis that affects proximal and distal vessels and causes AIS and inflammatory lesions.

 The pathology in angiography-negative PACNS is intramural and perivascular mononuclear infiltrates and must be distinguished from “perivascular cuffing” which is commonly seen in viral infections and MS. The vascular pathology in angiography-positive PACNS has not been studied but is presumed to be inflammatory also.